quellenform/blender-CurveToMeshUV/Documentation/options.rst

     *Hole Tolerant* **enabled**

 In this mode, profile curves that extend into each other are merged together to create a solid mesh.
 This process recreates the profile curves and creates a new mesh topology that can correctly handle letters and other complex shapes.
 In addition, the normals of the resulting inward-facing faces are calculated correctly so that they point in the right direction when they overlap.
-The technique is primarily based on the `Fill Curve <https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/curve/fill_curve.html>`_ node, which means that any disadvantages of this node are also inherited.
+The technique is primarily based on the `Fill Curve <https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/curve/operations/fill_curve.html>`_ node, which means that any disadvantages of this node are also inherited.
 So make sure that your curves are flawless.

 .. important::
     Due to the way the available nodes work in the background, the following peculiarities arise for the Hole Tolerant mode:
     - The Z-positions of the curves are reset to :math:`0` (only 2D curves possible).

-- Splitting the edges by *Smooth Angle* creates a separation at the edges of the mesh (non-manifold), because in Geometry Nodes (currently) the normals cannot be influenced directly.
+- Splitting the edges by *Smooth Angle* creates a separation at the edges of the mesh (non-manifold).
 - If additional caps are created, they will also be automatically separated from the mesh.
 - The profile curve must be a closed curve (cyclic spline) or non-cyclic splines are automatically applied as closed curves!
-- No trimming of the profile curve may take place before (e.g. by previous use of `Trim Curve <https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/curve/trim_curve.html>`_), because a cyclic curve is expected and in this case it can lead to undesired results.
+- No trimming of the profile curve may take place before (e.g. by previous use of `Trim Curve <https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/curve/operations/trim_curve.html>`_), because a cyclic curve is expected and in this case it can lead to undesired results.
-- In the mode *Hole Tolerant* it can come to a cancellation of edges, if these lie exactly on top of each other (Caused by the node `Fill Curve <https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/curve/fill_curve.html>`_ and with a match that is smaller than :math:`0.0007`).
+- In the mode *Hole Tolerant* it can come to a cancellation of edges, if these lie exactly on top of each other (Caused by the node `Fill Curve <https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/curve/operations/fill_curve.html>`_ and with a match that is smaller than :math:`0.0007`).

 Smooth Angle
 ------------

 **(Pro only)**

 With *Smooth Angle*, a detection of the edge angles is performed and all edges whose angles are above the defined value are assumed to be sharp edges.
 However, the edges are split, resulting in a non-monifold mesh.
-Unfortunately there is no other option in Geometry Nodes, because here the normals of the faces cannot be influenced directly.

 ..
 Note::
   This option is only available in conjunction with *Hole Tolerant*.